-Showcasing young people’s own experiences and analysis, the report looks at concerns around technology in the context of moral panic.
-It argues that the relationship between mobile phones and mental health is not yet determined but will depend on the choices we make as individuals, in our relationships and as a society.
-Young people are making these choices already.
-They not passive victims, floating helplessly in a predetermined direction unless they are ‘saved’ by adults.
+Showcasing young people’s own experiences and analysis, our There are no #PhoneZombies: Thinking for ourselves about mobile phones and mental health report argues that the relationship between mobile phones and mental health is not yet determined.
+It will depend on the choices we make as individuals, in our relationships and as a society.
+Young people are making these choices already – they not passive victims, floating helplessly in a predetermined direction unless they are ‘saved’ by adults.
 Decisions about technology need to be made together with young people, in the context of a broader set of choices about how we want to live as a society.

-“There are no #PhoneZombies.
-We’re alive, we’re awake, we’re thinking for ourselves – and together, we can decide where we want to go with this technology next.”
+Our key message is: There are no #PhoneZombies.
+We’re alive, we’re awake, we’re thinking for ourselves – and together, we can decide where we want to go with this technology next.